Short optional statement about the FAQs section below

 Absolutely not!
 Our tours combine architectural commentary, historical facts, local culture and culinary insight into a unique 3-hour experience.
 Imagine walking through Boston eating our local artisans most delicious foods while learning the neighborhoods from real locals.

 Water is provided at some of our stops or feel free to bring your own.
-There are also opportunities to purchase beverages during the tour.
+There are also opportunites to purchase beverages during the tour.

 Definitely!
 Many of our attendees live right here in Boston.
 Locals often attend to learn about the neighborhood and the city in which they live as well as visiting food establishments they may have never tried.
 We think locals will find our food tours to be a fun and novel alternative to the usual leisurely lunch, and locals just might find a few new favorite haunts along the way.